qiankunli/qiankunli.github.io/_posts/Technology/CoreOS/2015-03-03-kubernetes_introduction_1.md

 Required fields are:

-id: The name of this pod.
+- id: The name of this pod.
 It must be an RFC1035 compatible value and be unique on this container cluster.
-kind: Always Pod.
+- kind: Always Pod.
-apiVersion: Currently v1beta1.
+- apiVersion: Currently v1beta1.
-desiredState: The configuration for this pod.
+- desiredState: The configuration for this pod.
 It must contain a child manifest object.

 Optional fields are:

-labels are arbitrary key:value pairs that **can be used by replication controllers and services for grouping and targeting pods**.
+- labels are arbitrary key:value pairs that **can be used by replication controllers and services for grouping and targeting pods**.

+#### Manifest

+Manifest部分的内容不再赘述（所包含字段，是否必须，以及其意义），可以参见文档

+#### Sample file

+    {
+      "id": "redis-controller",
+      "kind": "Pod",
+      "apiVersion": "v1beta1",
+      "desiredState": {
+        "manifest": {
+          "version": "v1beta1",
+          "containers": [{
+            "name": "redis",
+            "image": "dockerfile/redis",
+            "ports": [{
+              "containerPort": 6379,
+              "hostPort": 6379
+            }]
+          }]
+        }
+      },
+      "labels": {
+        "name": "redis-controller"
+      }
+    }

+### Viewing a pod

+    kubectl get pod xxx
+    ## list pod
+    kubectl get pods

-### Manifest
+### Deleting a pod

-Manifest部分的内容不再赘述，可以参见文档
+    kubectl delete pod xxx